vectordotdev/vector/docs/DEVELOPING.md

 Now you can use the jobs detailed in **"Bring your own toolbox"** below.

-Want to run from outside of the environment? _Clever.
+Want to run from outside the environment? _Clever.
 Good thinking._ You can run any of the following:

 ```bash
 # Validate your code can compile